 This means there’s so much that automation can do to help the firm contribute more towards employee engagement.

-So without any further ado, here are the seven ways automation is reforming the workplace.
+So without any further ado, here are the 7 ways there is transformation with AI in the workplace for the better.

 There are companies that go through hundreds of emails and resumes, trying to find the best fit for their company.
 These judgments are based on personal experiences which often have a very limited view.
 One bad conversation can leave a sour taste.